Civil Service Exam Vocabulary Review 2

 4. eloquent – showing the ability to use the language clearly and effectively

-Sample Sentence: Ninoy Aquino’s eloquent and lively speeches is one of the reasons why he always spoke at the end of every event.
+Sample Sentence: Ninoy Aquino’s eloquent and lively speeches was one of the reasons why he always spoke at the end of every event.

 5. forsake – to quit or abandon entirely

 Sample Sentence: Disability should not be the reason why you should forsake your dreams.

 6. inhibit – to restrain or prohibit; to keep someone from doing something